 Live open coaching calls provide an opportunity for direct learning not only from Tracy, but also from your classmates’ actual patient cases.
 SAFM provides ready-made, shareable client handouts.
 Plus, our training materials can be repurposed to further support your clients’ learning.

 The Core 101 Semester is our signature program of study.
 It’s a springboard for our students to achieve dramatically better patient outcomes, which can then build their practices holistically, resulting in voluminous referrals.
 (How does having a perpetual wait list for your services sound to you?)

-There are three levels of this six-month program; completion of the first two is required as part of the AFMC™ certification requirements.Learn More
+There are two levels of this semester program (Note: you gain access for nearly 12 months to experience all of the learning at your own pace); completion of the two is required as part of the AFMC certification requirements.Learn More

-The school offers individual, deep-dive clinical courses into specific types of dis-ease in the body (e.g., reversing diabetes, anxiety and depression, cardiovascular disease myths and truths).
+The school offers individual, deep-dive clinical courses into specific types of dis-ease in the body (e.g., reversing metabolic dysfunction, anxiety and depression, cardiovascular disease myths and truths).

 Each course includes detailed instruction and myth-busting about physiology, nutrients, dysfunction, conventional treatment, remedies, contributing factors, and exacerbating issues along with practical tips.
 Every Semester includes three of these courses.
 When taken individually, outside of the Semester context, each course lasts six weeks.
 These single courses are a good choice for practitioners already confident and expert in working with functional medicine principles in a progressive practice who want to expand their knowledge in a very specific arena.Learn More

 The Practitioner Incubator membership gives Semester Students (only) access to our Clinical Q&A Treasure Chest, LIVE Peer Mentoring Open Coaching Calls, and our online practitioner community (The SAFM Practitioner Forum).
 This is additional support beyond your Semester access period.